syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 {% endhighlight %}
 {% endtabs %}

 N> When the `saveDocument` method is called, the document will be automatically reloaded after the save in the viewer.
-Also, the signature field will be flattened on save irrespective to the `PdfFlattenOption` provided.
+Also, the signature field will be flattened on save irrespective of the `PdfFlattenOption` provided.

 ### Flattening the form data on save

-Flattening PDF form is a process of removing the form fields in the PDF document, thereby rendering the form fields appearance and its content in the page graphics.
-This will avoid the PDF form being edited in any device.
+Flattening PDF form is a process of removing the form fields in the PDF document, thereby rendering the form fields appearance and content in the page graphics.
+This will avoid the PDF form being edited on any device.
 Flutter PDF Viewer supports flattening the PDF form when saving.
 You can perform this action by setting the `PdfFlattenOption` to `PdfFlattenOption.formFields` in the `saveDocument` method.

-By default, the `PdfFlattenOption` will be `PdfFlattenOption.none`, which means the form fields (except signature fields) can be edited after save.
+By default, the `PdfFlattenOption` will be `PdfFlattenOption.none`, which means the form fields (except signature fields) can be edited after saving.

 Refer to the following code example.